jwt625/WPL/README.md

 # WPL
 WTJ's personal log template

-This is my personal log template in HTML.
+This is my personal log template using HTML.

 ## Dependencies